imagesid/leveldb-study/analysis/README.md

 6. Draw figures to organize the structure, code flow and etc.
 7. Write a english markdown document with figure and description.
 8. Make a PPT for 15 min presentation.
-9. Upload your markdown document and PPT(pdf format).
+9. Upload your document and PPT(pdf format).

 # Topic
 ## 1. Compaction